 I have two vivid memories of my daughter’s birth last year.
 One, the event itself; the other, my never-squeamish, six-foot-three-inch husband suddenly going pale and squatting on the floor with his head between his knees, just minutes before she entered the world.
 Luckily, he was back on his feet in time to witness the birth.

 My husband’s wooziness took us both by surprise.
-After all, here was a mail who, only six months before, had unflinchingly pasted my bloodied forehead together with bandages after I had a spill on all icy sidewalk.
+After all, here was a male who, only six months before, had unflinchingly pasted my bloodied forehead together with bandages after I had a spill on all icy sidewalk.
+He joined a motorcycle club!
 But feeling faint is a common reaction to physical and emotional stress.
 In my husband’s case, he had been standing for at least six hours of my labor, and he was probably over-whelmed at tile prospect of seeing childbirth for the first time.